-The LLC's Managing Member, or Governor, is responsible for the capital expenditure.
-Mr. Sterns has established several new hospice agencies in Washington State over the past four years, as well as others throughout the nation.
-Mr. Stern was also responsible for negotiating with the landlord for this project.
+The LLC's Managing Member, or Governor, is responsible for the capital expenditure estimate.
+Mr. Stern has established several new hospice agencies in Washington State over the past four years, as well as others throughout the nation.
+Mr. Stern is also currently negotiating with the landlord for this project.

 He has a strong working knowledge of the capital required to start a new hospice.